WouterBonhof/wouterbonhof.github.io/_portfolio/portfolio-1.md

----
-title: "Power BI Dashboard for WoningNood"
+---Power BI Report for WoningNood"
 excerpt: "The result of a project for WoningNood, a broker in The Netherlands. <br/><img src='/images/Example-WoningNood.png' width='500'>"
 collection: portfolio
 projecturl: 'http://academicpages.github.io/files/paper1.pdf'